sweeneychris/TheiaSfM/docs/source/cameras.rst

 utilize 3 coordinate systems: world, camera, and image coordinate systems.
 The world coordinate system is the global coordinate system of 3D space that defines 3D point locations and camera positions.
-The camera coordinate system is cenetered at the particular camera of interest and is oriented so that the positive z-axis is aligned with the camera's optical axis (i.e. the optical axis is the ray :math:`\left[0 & 0 & 1]` in the camera coordinates.
+The camera coordinate system is centered at the particular camera of interest and is oriented so that the positive z-axis is aligned with the camera's optical axis (i.e. the optical axis is the ray :math:`\left[0 & 0 & 1]` in the camera coordinates.
 The image coordinate system is the 2D coordinate system that describes image pixel